-- When changing diaper, refrain from lifting their legs and hips up too high as this bending action can introduce unhealthy stress into their spine and cause misalignments.
+- When changing diaper, refrain from lifting their legs and hips up too high as this bending action can introduce unhealthy stress into their spine and cause misalignment.

-- Provide your child a bed that is firm.
+- Provide your child with a bed that is firm.

 - Make sure that your child has a well-balanced diet.